The Comedy About Spies

 The Broadway transfer of musical Waitress headed into the Adelphi at the beginning of 2019, starring Smash star Katharine McPhee.
 Following McPhee's run, Eurovision and X Factor star Lucie Jones joined the cast in June, and the show's composer and singing sensation, Sara Bareilles began a limited six-week run in January 2020.
 Waitress closed prematurely in March due to the COVID-19 pandemic.

-The Adelphi Theatre will reopen in 2021 with the London premiere of Back to the Future the Musical.
+The Adelphi Theatre reopened in 2021 with the London premiere of Back to the Future the Musical, which ran until April 2026.